 If the trunk lid or tailgate for any reason must be open, proceed as follows:

 - Close the windows. - Set the heating system controls for floor and defroster to max. and the blower to full speed (4).
-See section titled "Heating and Ventilation".
+See section titles "Heating and Ventilation". - The recirculation button must not be depressed.